ostegm/contractor-app/chat.md

 *   The main project estimate display (outside the chat component) will continue to update based on its existing polling of `checkEstimateStatus`.
 *   The chat provides a conversational interface and an additional way to trigger these updates.
 The `UpdateEstimateResponse` in the chat log confirms the outcome of the chat-initiated request.
+*   Any existing mock chat UI or data will need to be removed or refactored to integrate with the new chat system.

 ## IV.
 BAML Client Usage